chaos-mesh/website/versioned_docs/version-1.0.2/user_guides/installation.md

 > **Note:**
 >
 > Currently, Chaos Dashboard is not installed by default.
-If you want to try it out, add `--set dashboard.create=true` in the helm commands above.
+If you want to try it out, add `--set dashboard.create=true` in the `helm install` commands below.
 Refer to [Configuration](https://github.com/chaos-mesh/chaos-mesh/tree/master/helm/chaos-mesh#configuration) for more information.

 Depending on your environment, there are two methods of installing Chaos Mesh: